Tubesocrates/astroneer-wiki-app-master/README.md

 # astroneer-wiki-app

+THIS APP WAS CLONED AND DOWNLOADED FOR Informational and Educational use only

+# Original Authors == 'chrismelnyk' and 'PlayTheTrack'

+Please check them out.

 Information for the game Astroneer made in Python with tkinter.
 Contains spoilers for the game, mainly in the planet biographies.